kubernetes/org/README.md

 * Add only one new member per commit (if you add two members separate it in two commits
 * Commit message format `Add <USERNAME> to <kubernetes, kubernetes-sigs, ...> org`.

-You can also use the tool [korg](https://github.com/kubernetes/org/tree/main/cmd/korg) to make theses changes described for.
+You can use `make add-members WHO=username1,username2 REPOS=kubernetes-sigs,kubernetes` to add usernames to the config with the requirements listed above.

 ## Community, discussion, contribution, and support